knieriem/xc16-i32arridx-corr-mwe/README.md

 [mwe]:	./mplabx/xc16_int32_indexed_array_access.X/minimal_example.c
 [xc16]:	https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-xc-compilers#tabs

+**Edit: This problem was the subject of support case 00515171 at Microchip Technology, opened in May, 2020.
+It was accepted as issue XC16-1595 in September, 2021;
+it is fixed now in XC16 compiler v2.00 from January 2022.**

 The function `moveright1` contained in the C source file mentioned above is a completely stripped-down version of a running median filtering function;
 it is a minimal example to demonstrate the behaviour.